2024 United States state legislative elections explained

 See main article: 2024 Pennsylvania Senate election and 2024 Pennsylvania House of Representatives election.

-Half of the seats of the Pennsylvania State Senate and all of the seats of the Pennsylvania House of Representatives are up for election in 2024.
-Republicans currently control the upper house, whereas Democrats hold a majority in the lower house.
+Half of the seats of the Pennsylvania State Senate and all of the seats of the Pennsylvania House of Representatives were up for election in 2024.
+There was no net change in seat composition in either chamber, leaving Republicans with control of the Senate and Democrats with control of the House.[16]

 + colspan="5" Pennsylvania State Senate